Note: This document references views and actions that are only available to Echo Administrators

 - Title - name the Objective Set (example: ISTE Standards for Students, AP Framework for Physics)

-- Owner - Recommend that you use a District Name or a School Name
+- Owner - Recommend that you use a District Name or a School Name.
+This value will be added into the Course Option under domain settings, Learning Standards

 - External ID - optional